Brinnel/Jetson/README.md

-### Python Code to Capture Face and eyes in the video frame using Yolo:
+### Python Code object detection from the image using Yolo:

 Install YOLO:
 ```sh